Hajo376/SNOM_AFM_analysis/docs/_build/html/_sources/files/getting_started.rst.txt

 How to use:
 -----------

-First of all install the package either from PyPi or by using a wheel from the dist folder.
+First of all install the package either from PyPi or by using a wheel from the dist folder from the github page.
-You can also clone the repository and use it as is or create your own wheel by running pyhton setup.py bdist_wheel.
+You can also clone the repository and use it as is or create your own wheel by running pyhton -m build.
 I would always recommend to use a virtual environment to install the package and use the wheel.

 Then try out the example script which should be somewhere in the repository. (#todo) You can also just use the script as a loader and do whatever you want in between.
 The data is just stored as a list of np.array in the instance.all_data variable, the channel names are in a correlated list instance.channels.
 Additional information is in the two dictionaries instance.measurement_tag_dict and instance.channels_tag_dict.